 When processed, the tag will be replaced with an HTML table of current job listings that can be fully styled with CSS.

-To configure the Custom Layout, click SETTINGS > JOB BOARD > Custom Layout > EDIT THIS LAYOUT
+To configure the Custom Layout, click Settings > Career Page > Custom Layout > EDIT THIS LAYOUT

 The Custom Layout also supports the use of tracking pixels installed on the Application Confirmation page to track recruiting campaigns from third-party sites (Facebook, Twitter, HubSpot, etc.)

 This ONLY applies to the Custom Layout.
 The layout must be active to ensure that all the code for the other sections (Home Page, Job Details, etc) are valid.